The New American Theatre

 What to prepare:

-• Bring at least two ideas of two-person scenes to the first workshop.
-For inspiration, you can find great ideas from Shakespeare, or from this list of Pulitzer Prize winning plays.
+• Actors will be assigned a two-person scene prior to the first workshop.
+For inspiration, you can find great ideas from this list of Pulitzer Prize winning plays.

 • Textbooks for reference: